joedefen/luks-tray/README.md

 "Full disk encryption" is usually just / (but might also include /home, /var, /var/log, /swap/, /tmp/, /svr, /opt, /usr, /var/log)

+---
+Discarded Features
+- the "mount container" dialog will have a "Hide" button in addition to OK and cancel.
+TODO  The hide will unregister a file container and remove it from the "Registered" section of .ini file and for partitions, will put the UUID in a "Hidden" section of the .ini.
+To take a partition out of the "Hidden" section, then you have to edit the .ini and know the UUID.
+If opened, unregistered and hidden items are shown in the menu, affect the icon state, and can be dismounted/closed.